-The EPSRC Manufacturing Hub in Compound Semiconductors will address the need to integrate CS and Silicon (Si) manufacturing, apply the manufacturing advances made in one type of CS across the different families of CSs and combine these different CSs for optimum functionality.
+The EPSRC Manufacturing Hub in Compound Semiconductors will address the need to integrate CS and silicon (Si) manufacturing, apply the manufacturing advances made in one type of CS across the different families of CSs and combine these different CSs for optimum functionality.

+The recently established Institute for Compound Semiconductors (ICS), which essentially has academic functions and fabrication facilities, and Compound Semiconductor Centre (CSC), which leads on translation and has growth facilities, are £80M Cardiff University and Welsh Government initiatives supporting a strategy to generate a major UK CS manufacturing cluster in South Wales.
 These European leading facilities will include a full 200mm (8″) CS on Si wafer process line and closely related smaller scale fabrication tools, with common operating principles and maintenance arrangements enabling the most effective translation of the envisaged research to manufacturing.
 Currently we are working at wafer scales up to 150mm (6″).

 The Future CS Hub remains an active and founding member of the CS Cluster in South Wales.
 CSconnected is now the formal gateway to the cluster which represents organisations directly associated with research, development, innovation and manufacturing of compound semiconductor related technologies, as well as organisations along the supply chains whose products and services are enabled by compound semiconductors.

 Other members of CSconnected include core partners, the Institute for Compound Semiconductors (ICS, Cardiff University), the Compound Semiconductor Centre Ltd (CSC), the Compound Semiconductor Applications Catapult and the Centre for Integrative Semiconductor Materials (CISM, Swansea University).
 These are joined by business partners IQE plc, SPTS, Microsemi (Microchip), and Newport Wafer Fab.